agbrothers/Toilet-Flush-Convolutional-Neural-Net/README.md

 Constructing a convolutional neural network to classify audio files as being one of the classes [toilet, urinal, sink, unknown].
 First a test model was built and trained on an environmental audio dataset called UrbanSounds with 9 sound classes, and a classification accuracy of 96.84% was achieved.
-The model was built using a modified architecture based on VGG and the dataset was augmented with 3 levels of noise reduction per clip and horizontal translation of the clip accross the 30 second input window used as the feature vector.
+The model was built using a VGG architecture and the dataset was augmented with 3 levels of noise reduction per clip and horizontal translation of the clip accross the 30 second input window used as the feature vector.
 Currently working on collecting &amp; augmenting data to build the final model.
 The purpose of this project is to automate the detection and counting